 Any time your dog vomits, it may cause your stomach to turn a little with worry and concern.
 When your dog is throwing up white foam, it may make you confused and even more uneasy.

 After all, most dog vomit looks like the food he just ate, not a frothy mess.
 So, what are the causes of a dog throwing up white foam and what can you do about it?
+If your dog has vomited white foam once, or multiple times, when it is cause for concern?

 What It Looks Like When Your Dog is Throwing Up White Foam